cotejp/jquery.cssliveupdate/README.md

 jquery.cssliveupdate
 ====================

+WARNING: THIS PLUGIN HAS NOT BEEN TESTED ENOUGH TO BE CONSIDERED PRODUCTION-READY (HENCE THE ALPHA VERSION).
+USE AT YOUR OWN RISK.
+MEANWHILE, YOU ARE WELCOME TO SEND ME COMMENTS, SUGGESTIONS AND BUG REPORTS.

 ## Description

 **CssLiveUpdate** is a jQuery plugin to continually update the `style` attribute of an element with the CSS rules found in another element.
 It facilitates the creation of live CSS demos for conferences, courses, etc.